Fall & Spring

 When is financial aid posted to my student account?

-Students are reminded that there may be processing fees deducted from the subsidized and unsubsidized Direct Loans, PLUS loans and Alaska loans.
+Students are reminded that there are processing fees deducted from the subsidized and unsubsidized Direct Loans, PLUS loans and Alaska loans.
 Therefore, the loan proceeds applied to the student account may be less than the amount borrowed.
 The processing fee percentage will anywhere from 0-5%.
 Questions concerning Financial Aid should be directed to (208) 467-8347 or (877) 668-4968.

 I have been awarded a Federal Perkins Loan.
 Where do I sign the promissory note?